cf73/humanity/content/collections/photography_contributions/peru-near-cuzco.md

         text: humanity
       -
         type: text
-        text: ', in 1989  --  after searching for two days through thousands of files at Magnum Photos in New York City. ' -
+        text: '  --  after searching for two days through thousands of files at Magnum Photos in New York City. ' -
     type: paragraph
     content: